-You can go through at-home detox.
+There are people addicted to opioids who may want to try detoxing at home.
 But as we mentioned, some people struggle to get through this process due to their drug-taking habits, their health, or both.
 Others find that they simply can’t ignore their cravings, and they are at risk of relapse.

 Medical detox helps, as doctors can use medications to ease your transition.
 These substances won’t get you high, but they can trick your body into thinking you’re taking opioids.

 A smaller dose every day can give your body a sort of offramp to sobriety.
 It comes on slowly, but it can be remarkably powerful.

 After detox, you can enroll in treatment programs that may help you preserve your newfound sobriety.
 Here, you’ll have the opportunity to pick up skills to help you fend off the next relapse trigger.